CodeYourFuture/syllabus/docs/fundamentals/week-1/learning-objectives.md

 - [ ] Explain the purpose of Professional Development
 - [ ] List three personal capabilities you possess
-- [ ] Identify areas of development
+- [ ] Identify three areas of professional development